nicmunroe/wingtips/wingtips-spring/README.md

 <a name="client_request_span_tagging"/>
 ## Client Request Span Tagging

-Both synchronous and asynchronous outbound requests make calls to the provided `HttpTagStrategy` to allow for metadata to be appended to the span surrounding the request.
+Both synchronous and asynchronous outbound requests make calls to the provided `HttpTagAndSpanNamingStrategy` to allow for metadata to be appended to the span surrounding the request.

 Related: [Server Request Span Tagging](../wingtips-servlet-api/README.md#server_request_span_tagging)